the-fab-cube/flesh-and-blood-cards/README.md

 Please feel free to clone or fork the repo and generally use it for whatever projects you like.
 I put this together so the community doesn't have to keep re-entering the same data!
 I would absolutely appreciate any contributions if you notice any missing data or mistakes. :)

-You can view the current CSVs through the web [here](https://flesh-cube.github.io/flesh-and-blood-cards/).

 ## Approach to reprints/editions
 This repo treats a unique card (name + pitch value) as 1 entity.
 A unique card can have multiple printings, foils, editions, etc, but is considered 1 entry in the CSVs.